2factorauth/twofactorauth/CONTRIBUTING.md

 ### Authorization

-There are lots of different ideas of what constitutes two factor authentication and what doesn't, so it stands to reason that we should clarify a bit.
-For the purposes of this site, two factor authentication is defined as any service provided as a redundant layer for account _authentication_.
-Services that provide _authorization_ redundancy are certainly appreciated, but should not be considered two factor authentication.
+There are lots of different ideas of what constitutes two-factor authentication and what doesn't, so it stands to reason that we should clarify a bit.
+For the purposes of this site, two-factor authentication is defined as any service provided as a redundant layer for account _authentication_.
+Services that provide _authorization_ redundancy are certainly appreciated, but should not be considered two-factor authentication.

-As an example, a site that prompts you for an authentication token following user login would be considered two factor authentication.
-A site that does not prompt you for a token upon login, but prompts you for a token when you try to perform a sensitive action would not be considered two factor authentication.
+As an example, a site that prompts you for an authentication token following user login would be considered two-factor authentication.
+A site that does not prompt you for a token upon login, but prompts you for a token when you try to perform a sensitive action would not be considered two-factor authentication.

 For context, check out the discussion in issue [#242][242].

 ### Passwordless Authentication

 Many sites are now offering passwordless authentication, which replaces the password (something you know) with a different factor, such as something you have or are.
-Examples of this would be sites which allow users to use a U2F key, or a magic link to login, but do not have a second factor available.
-Since there is still only one factor being used ( although it may not be a password), it does not constitute two factor authentication.
+Examples of this would be sites that allow users to use a U2F key or a magic link to login but do not have a second factor available.
+Since there is still only one factor being used ( although it may not be a password), it does not constitute two-factor authentication.

 [json]: https://www.json.org/
 [entries]: entries/